MicrosoftDocs/SupportArticles-docs/support/sql/tools/troubleshoot-database-mail-issues.md

 Messages can have the **retrying** status for the following reasons:

-- Database Mail tried to send the mail, but could not contact the SMTP mail server.
-Database Mail continues to try to send the message by using other Database Mail accounts that are assigned to the profile, which sent the message.
+- Database Mail tried to send the mail, but couldn't contact the SMTP mail server.
+Database Mail continues to try to send the message by using other Database Mail accounts that are assigned to the profile that sent the message.
 If no account can send the mail, Database Mail will wait for the length of time that's configured for the `Account Retry Delay` parameter, and then try to send the message again.
 Database Mail uses the parameter to determine how many times are tried to send the message.
 When Database Mail tries to send the message, the message remains the **retrying** status.
-- Database Mail connects to SMTP server but encounters an error.
-The SMTP error code returned by SMTP server and any accompanying error message can be used for further troubleshooting.
+- Database Mail connects to SMTP server, but it encounters an error.
+The SMTP error code that's returned by SMTP server and any accompanying error message can be used for further troubleshooting.

-> [!NOTE]
-> It would be could to provide a link of SMTP error codes, but not sure what resource would be best.
-[Email non-delivery reports in Exchange Online](/exchange/mail-flow-best-practices/non-delivery-reports-in-exchange-online/non-delivery-reports-in-exchange-online) might be worth considering because there's also articles for fixing the different errors.
-But, this is for Exchange Online and there's a ton of error codes that we wouldn't see with Database Mail.
-Plus, even for same SMTP error code, the error language is different.
-In lieu of finding another resource for SMTP error codes, you could reference the different scenarios in the Common Scenarios tab of the Database Mail workflow.
-But that's not a comprehensive list by any means.

 ### Sysmail_faileditems